 How to Make Wingstop Fries

-Speaking of making fries, there’s a couple of processes that are popularly known.
+Speaking of making fries, there’s a couple of processes that are widely known.
 For instance, you must slow-cook the potato strips in low heat first and then pop into a hot wok of oil or fryer.
-Since we are in for a healthier cooking alternative, deep fryer or wok is out of the question.
+Since we are in for a healthier cooking alternative, a deep fryer or wok is out of the question.
 Time is also a constraint.
-Why work hard and spend hours cooking fries when you can binge-watch Netflix and gobble up fries that’s tasty and delicious to eat and that too, in half the time.
+Why work hard and spend hours cooking fries when you can binge-watch Netflix and enjoy your tasty fries.

 Let’s roll with the cooking process….

 Spread the potato strips on a tray and drizzle a little olive oil and a pinch of salt.
 Mix well!
 What’s next?
 Well, pop your greased potatoes in the air fryer.
 Your job is done!
 Cooking these fries for about 20-25 minutes at 400 is good enough.
-What’s worthier is to keep a check.
 Keep the fries in the air fryer for a tad bit longer if the potatoes aren’t thoroughly cooked.

 What’s my pick when choosing an air fryer?